bgoonz/web-dev-notes-resource-site/2-content/ciriculumn/_Summary/web-dev.md

 </html>
 ```
 If you save this HTML file, open it in a browser, and click on the `<p>`, three
-different messages should appear in the console: first “P”, second “DIV”, and
+different messages should appear in the console: first "P", second "DIV", and
-third “MAIN”.
+third "MAIN".
 The click event bubbled upwards from the `<p>` element to the
 `<div>` and finally to the `<main>`.
 We could think of this succession of events as bubbles popping.
 The innermost
 bubble (the `<p>` element) _popped_ (i.e. displayed an alert), which caused its